marasco/gitbook-wpr-tournated/getting-started/draws-and-schedule.md

 **TIP:** Once done scheduling, use the Order of Play (left sidebar) --> "Matches" bank to double-check that there are no matches missing having been scheduled.
 To do so, use the down arrow on the right side of the "Matches" bank rectangle to expand the bank, then select all "Categories", all "Bracket" and checkbox the "Show only unscheduled matches" -- the matches bank should be empty if there are no matches missing scheduling.

 **TIP:** Project the Order of Play with auto-scroll onto a TV screen in your club.
 To do so, in the Order of Play tab, click the TV icon button.
 This cycles through all the tournament's matches in a grid view, noting scores as you enter them and noting which matches are Completed vs. Upcoming.
 (Matches must be assigned courts in order to make use of Order of Play functionality.)

+**TIP:** In case of e.g. rain: Can navigate in Order of Play tab to Bird’s View, click “Select all” (or select the matches in question individually), then click the “Move” button that appears and in the popup move all the matches, e.g., 2h later.

 ## Publish Deadlines